 Second, logistic regression is not the only available classification algorithm.
 Support vector machines are commonly combined with LDA in out-of-sample classification; discriminant analysis is another available method and there are a variety of others such as neural networks.
 My guess is that these will probably produce fairly similar results but some experiments would be in order.
+In particular, lda() uses a input data format very similar to that used in most SVM procedures, and would only require the addition of the outcome variables, so that classification method could easily be compared.
+The downside of SVM is that the model parameters are extraordinarily diffuse and nearly impossible to interpret, so one would not get the reduction-of-dimensionality that LDA can potentially provide.

-Third, the "events-only" models are a very hard empircal test compared to conflict prediction models generally-notably those of ICEWS and PITF-which typically combine structural information such as GDP/capita, infant mortality rate, democratization and ethnic fractionalization scores with event data, and these indicators are usually necessary to produce AUC > .80.
-In addition, the current scheme combines all of the disparate countries of Asia-from Australia and Japan to Myanmar and Fiji-into a single model, whereas hierarchical or random effects models would probably substantially improve the accuracy.
+Third, the "events-only" models are a very hard empirical test compared to conflict prediction models generally-notably those of ICEWS and PITF-which typically combine structural information such as GDP/capita, infant mortality rate, democratization and ethnic fractionalization scores with event data, and these indicators are usually necessary to produce AUC > .80.
+There is currently work underway to directly combine structural information into an LDA-like framework (i.e. the classification of a document would depend not only on the words, but also on the type of document, e.g. whether it was a speech, press release, or news article) and when this is available, it might be possible to directly incorporate such variables.

+In addition, the Asian test current scheme combines all of the disparate countries of Asia from Australia and Japan to Myanmar and Fiji-into a single model, whereas hierarchical or random effects models would probably substantially improve the accuracy.
 In such approaches, the LDA factors are just one set of information going into the model, rather than the only set of information.

-Fourth, Table 8 shows only one set of raw factors, which may or may not be typical, and may or may not be representative of the effect of the method for either data reduction or generating meaningful latent vectors.
+Fourth, Tables 8 and 10 shows only one set of raw factors, which may or may not be typical, and may or may not be representative of the effect of the method for either data reduction or generating meaningful latent vectors.
 Two things need to be done to extend this: first, a composite of factors based on multiple balanced samples, and second, some weighting of the factors by the coefficients of the logistic model used for classification.
 In other words, look at the factors that are actually doing the work of classification, rather than all of the factors.